learnbanjo/flood-sensor/README.md

 # Flood Sensor

-This MicroPython code is writting for ESP3266 connecting to a flood sensor It has a simple HTTP server responds to request with web/dry state It will automatically updates code when a new version becomes available
+This MicroPython code is written for ESP3266 connecting to a digital or analog sensor.
+It has a simple HTTP server responding to requests with the state of the sensor.
+It supports code when a new version becomes available.

 ---
 # Deply the code